 - Use the DCL command line when creating or modifying few jobs that have no data fields longer than 255 characters. - Use the Motif GUI when creating or modifying few jobs that have one or more data fields greater than 255 characters. - Use prompting when creating or modifying a job from the DCL command line that has at least one data field greater than 255 characters.
-Depending on the fields used, you can initiate either full prompting or brief prompting (see page 136). - Design a command script (see page 137) to generate the jobs when creating or modifying many jobs.
+Depending on the fields used, you can initiate either full prompting or brief prompting. - Design a command script to generate the jobs when creating or modifying many jobs.

+D.2.
 Prompting Best Practices